rbiedrawa/spring-cloud-microservices-demo/applications/api-gateway/Readme.md

 # Api Gateway

-API Gateway for microservices that provides a simple way to route to APIs.
+API Gateway is an edge service that provides a single-entry point for certain groups of microservices.

-Additional integrations done:

-* Circuit Breaker (Hystrix)
-* Discovery Client (Ribbon, Eureka)
-* Reactive
+It acts as unified “front door” to our ecosystem.

+Additionally, gateway is integrated with Hystrix for fault tolerance(Circuit Breaker) and Eureka for service discovery.

 ## Getting Started